jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `thread-priority` attribute of the `managed-executor-service` resource of the `ee` subsystem
 Can you get the thread-priority attribute of the myManagedExecutorService managed-executor-service resource of the ee subsystem ?
 Can you get the thread priority attribute of the myManagedExecutorService managed executor service resource of the ee subsystem ?
+## syntax of the operation to get the `health` subsystem
+Can you get the health subsystem?
+Can you get the health?
+Can you retrieve all the attributes of the health subsystem?
 ## syntax of the operation to get the `security-enabled` attribute of the `health` subsystem
 Can you get the security-enabled attribute of the health subsystem?
 Can you get the security enabled attribute of the health subsystem?
+## syntax of the operation to get the `remoting` subsystem
+Can you get the remoting subsystem?
+Can you get the remoting?
+Can you retrieve all the attributes of the remoting subsystem?
 ## syntax of the operation to get the `auth-realm` attribute of the `remoting` subsystem
 Can you get the auth-realm attribute of the remoting subsystem?
 Can you get the auth realm attribute of the remoting subsystem?